About the Hackathon

 2. Implementation

-• the author of the respective digital solution prototype (a civil society representative and a subject-matter expert) who will act as the team lead of his/her team and be fully responsible for the development process and the outcome,
+Participants of the EaP Civic Tech Hackathon will work in hack teams consisting of three experts: the author of the respective digital solution idea (a civil society representative and a subject-matter expert) who will act as the team lead of his/her team and technical experts – one developer and one graphic designer, or two developers.

-On the final day of the 2023 EU-EaP Civic Tech Acceleration Hackathon, the teams will present their improved prototypes to the Hackathon organisers, mentors and other participants, who will evaluate the digital solutions.
-Up to 5 top-scoring prototypes (3 by the participants’ vote and 2 by the mentors' and organisers’ vote) – the Hackathon finalists – will be nominated for the Digitalisation for Civil Society Award, a special facility to support the full-fledged development and launch of the best solution(s) proposed by the 2023 Acceleration Hackathon participants.
+On the final day of the 2024 EaP Civic Tech Hackathon, the teams will present their prototypes to the Hackathon organisers, mentors and other participants, who will evaluate the digital solutions.
+Up to 5 top-scoring prototypes (3 by the participants’ vote and 2 by the mentors' and organisers’ vote) – the Hackathon finalists – will be nominated for the EaP Civic Tech Award, a special facility to support the full-fledged development and launch of the best solution(s) proposed by the 2024 Hackathon participants.

 3. Cost of Participation

-The cost of participation in the 2023 EU-EaP Civic Tech Acceleration Hackathon will be covered by the European Union.
+The cost of participation in the 2024 EaP Civic Tech Hackathon will be covered by the European Union, including travel and accommodation of the Hackathon participants based outside of Chisinau.

 4. Eligibility of Participants